 This means that the ideal incident management should include extensive reporting and analytical features.
-The integration of ITIL processes is also very useful as it aids the guidance of system adaptation once you identify the cause of the incident and plan to correct system faults.
+The powerful integration of ITIL processes is also beneficial as it aids the guidance of system adaptation once you identify the cause of the incident and plan to correct system faults.

-- ManageEngine Service Desk Plus An extended service support system that installs on Windows and Linux.
+- ManageEngine ServiceDesk Plus (FREE TRIAL) An extended service support system that installs on Windows and Linux.

 - Zendesk Suite Extended Service Desk tool that includes failure monitoring and change management features.

 The best incident management software tools

 You can read more about the incident management capabilities these tools have in the following sections.